telerik/maui-docs/controls/datepicker/datepicker-overview.md

 **Telerik DatePicker for .NET MAUI** allows the user to select a date and visualizes its items inside a popup.
 The DatePicker control has a number of features which enable you to set a date range, date format and fully customize the dialog appearance by setting, for example, its header and footer.

->important Telerik UI for .NET MAUI DatePicker is available for Android and iOS.
+>important Currently, the Telerik UI for .NET MAUI DatePicker is available for Android and iOS.

 ![DateTime Picker Overview](images/date_picker_overview.png)